albirrkarim/mozilla-hubs-installation-detailed/PROBLEM_SOLVED.md

 ## Remember!
 If you don't get a problem like me you don't have to follow this

+The origin hubs repo is always updating and we are running on different server so it comes with different kind of error.

-The origin hubs repo is always updating.
-Sometimes the error I face doesn't necessarily mean you also face it
+Sometimes the error I face doesn't necessarily mean you also face it.

-## 1. Architecture Kit Failed to load and import
+## 1. Architecture Kit Failed to Load and Import

 This problem is related to number 1 above.
 We don't need `CORS_PROXY_SERVER` so set it with an empty string